-Speakers Programs are located Upstairs at the Floyd (3rd floor)
+Programs are located Upstairs at the Floyd (3rd floor); An elevator is available

 10:00 a.m. – Living with Bald Eagles by Pat Holmes

 Pat Holmes tells stories about our local Stanwood and Camano eagles and provides education regarding these awesome creatures.
 She has been monitoring State Park Bald Eagles since 2014.
 The State Park rangers taught her a lot about eagles and got her started in presenting her stories and photos to the campers at the parks.
-She was an Emergency Dept Registered Nurse until early 2024.
 She continues to study all about eagles and spends hours under specific nests throughout the active season.
 She is a self taught photographer and storyteller.

 11:30 a.m. – All About Owls by Brian Zinke